-You´ve probably heard of something called an emergency fund, right?
+You’ve probably heard of something called an emergency fund, otherwise known as a “rainy day fund,” right?
 It is simply a bank account, usually a savings account, that you keep funds for emergency expenses that can knock you off your financial game.
 And while there are lots of differing opinions on how large it should be, the one thing almost everyone agrees on is that you should build an emergency fund, and that it is crucial for helping you handle a financial crisis.
 But for many folks, the question is whether you should build that emergency fund or pay off debt first?
 Which should you prioritize?

 Sadly, many people find themselves in a vicious cycle of trying to pay off debt, only to get hit with a financial emergency that causes them to have to go further into debt.
 So how do you create an emergency fund while also paying off debt?
 It seems impossible to do both, right?